 The fact is, however, that Paul never denies the claim of those who shelter themselves under the names of Peter and James, never questions their veracity, and never adopts the simple and natural course of stating that, in advancing these names, they are imposters or mistaken.
 On the contrary, upon all occasions he evidently admits, by his silence, the validity of the claim.
 We are not left to mere inference that the adopted head of the party actually shared the views of the party.
-Paul himself distinguishes Peter as the head of the party of the circumcision in a passage in his letter to the Galatians already frequently referred to, and the episode at Antioch confirms the description.
-Upon that occasion, Peter retracts a momentary concession made under the influence of Paul and of a Gentile community, and no doubt is left that his permanent practice was to force the Gentiles to judaize.
+Paul himself distinguishes Peter as the head of the party of the circumcision in a passage in his letter to the Galatians already frequently referred to,2 and the episode at Antioch confirms the description, and leaves no doubt that Peter's permanent practice was to force the Gentiles to judaize.
 For reasons which we have already stated, Paul could not but have desired to preserve peace, or even the semblance of it, with the elder Apostles, for the Gospel's sake; and he, therefore, wisely leaves them as much as possible out of the question and deals with their disciples.
-It is obvious that mere policy must have dictated such a course.
+It is obvious that policy must have dictated such a course.
 By ignoring the leaders and attacking their followers, he suppressed the chief strength of his opponents and kept out of sight the most formidable argument against himself: the concurrence with them of the elder Apostles.
 On the one hand, the epistles of Paul bear no evidence to any active sympathy and co-operation with his views and work on the part of the elder Apostles.
-Had any real unanimity existed between them and any positive support been given to him by the Twelve, it is impossible to suppose that, under the circumstances, Paul would not have allowed the fact to be plainly perceptible in his writings, in which so many opportunities occur.
-On the other hand, Paul is everywhere assailed by judaistic adversaries who oppose his Gospel and deny his apostleship, and who claim as their leaders the elder Apostles.
-Paul does not deny the truth of their pretentions, and combats them alone and unaided, but with an under-current of suppressed bitterness against their leaders which cannot be ignored.
-We shall not again refer to the expressions in the Epistle to the Galatians, but no one can read these letters to the Corinthians, which bear on their very front, as the reason which has called them forth, the existence of such parties, without recognizing that the apostle not only does not, and cannot, contradict the claim of the party "of Cephas," for instance, but feels its substantial truth.
+On the other, Paul is everywhere assailed by judaistic adversaries who oppose his Gospel and deny his apostleship, and who claim as their leaders the elder Apostles.